gorenje/millieons.org/why.md

 ---
 permalink: /why
+title: Why
 ---

-## Why?

-This page intentionally left blank.
+`                      This page intentionally left blank.                    `

-## Really?
+## Blank

-Milli Eons is a contradiction.
-Think of it as a [pipe](https://en.wikipedia.org/wiki/The_Treachery_of_Images).
+Milli Eons is a contradiction, isn't [blank](/w/blank).

-## Cognitive Dissonance

-Are we in a permanent state of cognitive dissonance?

-Yes and no, I would say.

 ## Fake

 The new fake is the [truth](/truth).

+## Are we in a permanent state of cognitive dissonance?

+Yes and no, I would say.

 ## How

 Framing the human condition in the shortest possible [path](/n/paths).

+## This doesn't answer the question

+It was not meant to.
+It was meant to make the reader think.